loot/libloot/docs/api/sorting.rst

 added to the graph.

 Plugin overlap edges are then added.
-Two plugins overlap if they contain the same FormID, i.e. if they both edit the same record or if one edits a record the other plugin adds.
+Two plugins overlap if they contain the same record, i.e. if they both edit the same record or if one edits a record the other plugin adds.

 For each plugin, skip it if it overrides no records, otherwise iterate over all other plugins.
+Sorting currently skips adding overlap edges for Morrowind plugins, because LOOT is unable to distinguish between new and overridden records in Morrowind plugins, and considers all plugins to override no records.

 * If the plugin and other plugin override the same number of records, or do not overlap, skip the other plugin.